 Polycystic ovarian syndrome is one of the most common endocrine disorders affecting women.
 Left untreated, it can increase the risk of diabetes, heart disease, and certain cancers.
 Fortunately there are many good treatment options available.

 Dr. Irene Dimitriadis, MD graduated from University of Athens Faculty of Medicine.
-She is certified by the Obstetrics & Gynecology, American Board of Obstetrics and Gynecology and has a state license in Massachusetts.
+She completed residency at Tufts Medical Center.
+She is certified by the Obstetrics & Gynecology, American Board of Obstetrics & Gynecology and has a state license in Massachusetts.

 Medical School: University of Athens Faculty of Medicine

-Board Certification: Obstetrics & Gynecology, American Board of Obstetrics and Gynecology
+Board Certification: Obstetrics & Gynecology, American Board of Obstetrics & Gynecology

 Licensed In: Massachusetts